MicrosoftDocs/dynamics365smb-docs/business-central/ui-work-report.md

 ## Previewing a Report

 Previewing a report lets you see what the report will look like before you print it.
-You can then go back to the request page and make changes to options and filters as needed.
+The preview will lay out the report based in the [printer](#Printer) that is shown in the **Printer** field on the request page.
+After previewing, you can then go back to the request page and make changes to options and filters as needed.

 To preview a report, choose the **Preview** or **Preview & Close** button on the report request page.
 The button that displays depends on the report, so some reports have **Preview** button, while others have a **Preview & Close** button.
 Both buttons will open a preview of the report.
 The difference is that **Preview** keeps the request page open, so you can go back to it, make changes, preview again, or print.
 With **Preview & Close**, the request page closes, so you'll have to open the report again to make changes or print.

 > [!NOTE]
 > If you're using Business Central 2020 release wave 1 or earlier, there is only a **Preview** button, which closes the request page on preview, like described for **Preview & Close**.

 ### Working with the preview

-The preview will lay out the report based in the [printer](#Printer) that is shown in the **Printer** field on the request page.
 In the preview, use the menu bar on the report preview to:

 - Move through pages
 - Zoom in and out